close

 ```html

-Are you planning a trip to Normandy and visiting the D-Day landing beaches?
+Are you planning a trip to Normandy and visiting the D-Day beaches?
 Do you want to prepare your stay as best as possible and not miss any must-sees?
 Then, this guide is for you!

 ```